beige-o-vision/TAC-tic-toe/README.md

 ## Introduction

 The game was created to test out offline development mechanisms for the Marconi TAC.
-To use the source on the TAC, it must be assembled to PMR format by the [TAC-XAssembler](https://github.com/beige-o-vision/TAC-XAssembler).
+To use the source on the TAC, it must be assembled to PTM format by the [TAC-XAssembler](https://github.com/beige-o-vision/TAC-XAssembler).

 ## Files